 About the intensive care research department

 The Cabrini Intensive Care Unit (ICU) admits approximately 1570 patients per year following procedures such as cardiothoracic and abdominal surgery, as well as medical admissions requiring multi organ support.
-The average length of stay in our unit it 48 hours.
+The average length of stay in our unit is 48 hours.
 Research in the ICU is about questioning current practices and determining how we can get the best outcomes for our patients based on the evidence found.

 It is increasingly trending towards examining patient outcomes post ICU discharge by following up patients for extended time periods to determine quality of life and disability, as well as the standard outcome measures such as morbidity and mortality.